Check Library¶

 constant file_name : in string := "");

-or you can use any of the following subprograms to get more details.
+Or you can use any of the following subprograms to get more details.

 impure function get_checker_stat[(